-Trailing fuchsia – Commonly grown as an annual in most areas, trailing fuchsia (Fuchsia x hybrida) grows year round in the warm climates of USDA plant hardiness zones 10 and 11.
+Trailing fuchsia – Commonly grown as an annual in most areas, trailing fuchsia (Fuchsia x hybrida) grows year-round in the warm climates of USDA plant hardiness zones 10 and 11.
 This fuchsia is ideal for hanging baskets.

-Trailing fuchsia generally doesn’t need a lot of pruning, but you can always remove thin, weak or wayward growth as needed throughout the season to maintain a healthy, vigorous plant.
+Trailing fuchsia generally doesn’t need a lot of pruning, but you can always remove thin, weak, or wayward growth as needed throughout the season to maintain a healthy, vigorous plant.
 Make cuts just above a node.

-Pruning isn’t usually necessary, although a light pruning in late autumn may be helpful if you live in a windy area.
+Pruning isn’t usually necessary, although a light trim in late autumn may be helpful if you live in a windy area.
 Otherwise, prune lightly in spring, if needed, to reduce height or to remove thin or weak growth.

 Avoid pruning hardy fuchsia in winter unless you live in a warm, non-freezing climate.